Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Flagging
 ---------

 Editing out bad data (e. g. non-working antennas, RFI affected channels, etc.) is termed as flagging.
-In our MS file, the bad data will be marked with flags and not actually removed as such - thus the term *flagging*.
 The task ``flagdata`` will be used to flag the data.
+Using this task, we can flag the data manually as well as using various automated algorithms.
 See the detailed CASA documentation on flagging using the task ``flagdata``.

 Here some typical steps of flagging are outlined to get you started.